DevOpsDolapo/DevOps_Projects/PROJECT3/Project3.md

 - P (PHP programming language)

-## Spinning up and EC2 instance and Creating an Ubuntu Server OS
+## Spinning up an EC2 instance and Creating an Ubuntu Linux Server OS

 Amazon Web Services (AWS) is a cloud services provider that facilitates on-demand delivery of IT resources over the internet through a pay-as-you-go pricing template.

 For this project, I'll be using free-tier servers on the AWS platform known as EC2 (Elastic Compute Cloud) running on the Ubuntu Server OS.

-### Spinning up an EC2 instance and creating an Ubuntu Server OS

 To spin up the required EC2 instances for my project, I'll need to log into my AWS account